underyx/conference-notes/craft-2016/how-to-know-when-a-system-is-working.md

     than inputs, compicating the flow (?), and some simplify it by reducing the number of possible outcomes
 - Confidence intervals should be considered when measuring
   - If you make assumptions less specific your results will be less certain as well
-- Note: ACTION: Try distribution charts/histograms on timeseries metrics
+- Note: TODO: Try distribution charts/histograms on timeseries metrics
 - Scaling has two steps, we first scale things to take less time, and then we dehumanize them and scale the space needed to do them.
 - Huge messes can work better, modularity is not scalable